sd2020spring/PyRacer-The-Game/README.md

 ## Under The Hood:
-This game utilizes the PyGame library to acomplish several tasks; from rendering images and playing music to displaying the head-up display and handling user input.
+This game utilizes the PyGame library to accomplish several tasks; from rendering images and playing music to displaying the head-up display and handling user input.
 Used in accordance with object-oriented programming this game is brought to life.
 <img src="images/screenshots/gameplay.png" alt="Gameplay Screenshot" width="400" height="250"/>

 ### Classes & Methods: